 FAQ for Immerse Into ASL

-Will my Vocational Rehabilitation (VR) counselor be able to pay for the registration fee for the Discover Your Future camp?
+Will my Vocational Rehabilitation (VR) counselor be able to pay for the registration fee for the Immerse into ASL camp?

 What do campers in the Immerse Into ASL program do each day?